laderast/r-bootcamp/README.md

 Each folder contains the following files:

-1.  moduleX.R - The script
+1.  moduleX.Rmd - The Markdown script you'll be working from.
 2.  moduleX.RData - workspace consisting of data to manipulate
 3.  moduleX-test-your-knowledge.R - Multiple Choice Quiz to test your knowledge
 4.  moduleX-final-problem.R - Final assignment